Diante Watkins

-Diante Levante Watkins (born 5 July 1990) is an American professional basketball player for A.S.
-Ramat HaSharon of the Israeli National League.
+Diante Levante Watkins (born July 5, 1990) is an American professional basketball player, currently playing for Kipaş İstiklal Basketbol of the Turkish Basketball First League.

 College career

-Watkins, a graduate of Hubbard High School, attended Richard J. Daley College, earning National Junior College Athletic Association All-America Third Team honors in the 2009-10 season.
+Watkins, a graduate of Hubbard High School, attended Richard J. Daley College, earning National Junior College Athletic Association All-America Third Team honors in the 2009–10 season.
 He subsequently enrolled at Robert Morris University Illinois.
-Watkins was the 2011-12 Chicagoland Collegiate Athletic Conference (CCAC) Player of the Year and received NAIA All-America First Team distinction twice.
+Watkins was the 2011–12 Chicagoland Collegiate Athletic Conference (CCAC) Player of the Year and received NAIA All-America First Team distinction twice.